chipsalliance/aib-phy-hardware/how2use/README.txt

 This example is similar with sim_aib_top except:
 1) ncsim command script provided.
 To run the simulation,
 2) This loopback test does not bypass DCC/DLL.

+sim_phasecom: one channel loopback simulation of enabling phase compensation fifo. c3aibadapt_wrap.v is modified to pull the 78 bit input/output data along with the 500MHz clock.
+This file is stored in sim_phasecom directory.
+How to run:
+1) cd sim_phasecom
+2) make
+3) ./simv